Georgia Uncontested Divorce Attorneys

-Give us a call at 770-609-1247 to arrange a confidential consultation with one of our attorneys.
+Give us a call at 770-609-1247 to arrange a confidential consultation with one of our Georgia uncontested divorce attorneys.

-Georgia Areas We Serve Coleman Legal Group, LLC’s uncontested divorce attorneys handles cases in the following cities and communities: Atlanta, Alpharetta, Roswell, Johns Creek, Milton, Cumming, Marietta, Sandy Springs, Woodstock, Canton, Holly Springs, Douglasville, Kennesaw, Gainesville, Norcross, Lawrenceville, Midtown, Inman Park, Duluth, Buckhead, Dunwoody, Vinings, East Cobb and Smyrna.
+Coleman Legal Group, LLC’s Georgia uncontested divorce attorneys handles cases in the following cities and communities: Atlanta, Alpharetta, Roswell, Johns Creek, Milton, Cumming, Marietta, Sandy Springs, Woodstock, Canton, Holly Springs, Douglasville, Suwanee, Buford, Kennesaw, Gainesville, Norcross, Lawrenceville, Midtown, Inman Park, Duluth, Buckhead, Dunwoody, Vinings, East Cobb and Smyrna.

 5755 North Point Parkway

 Atlanta, GA 30328

 Phone: 770-609-1247 | Map